ShanmugaRamana/ProjectRakshak-V2/README.md

 # Overview

 Our AI safety system ensures pilgrim security.
 It uses AI facial recognition on real-time CCTV & drone feeds to find missing people and identify high-profile criminals, instantly alerting the command center and nearest ground staff.
-To prevent congestion, it predicts crowd and traffic by analyzing data from over a 100 km range, and features an SOS function with smart ambulance dispatch.
 Pilgrims access all these services instantly by scanning on-site QR codes that lead to a web portal.
 <br><br>
 # Flow Diagram